 Ashcroft Road, Stopsley, Luton, Bedfordshire

-A modest post-war structure built as a dual purpose church and hall, later adapted and extended.
-The interior, with its parabolic coffered ceiling, has a certain period charm.
+A post-war structure built as a dual-purpose church and hall, later adapted and extended.
+After the plainness of the outside, the internal parabolic coffered ceiling is a surprise.

 A mission was established at Stopsley in 1946; there were around 300 Catholics, and at first Mass was said in the village hall.
 In the absence of a Catholic school, at the end of the 1940s permission was received from the local authority to build a hall where children could receive instruction.
 The hall, built in 1950, doubled up as a church.
-There is no information in the diocesan archive or in the parish about the builder, architect or the circumstances in which the land was purchased.
+There is no information in the diocesan archive about the building.

 The parish was erected in 1953.
-In 1963 the seating capacity of the dual-purpose church/hall was doubled by an extension providing new side aisles, gallery and porch with glazed screens overlooking the nave.
-At the same time, the church car park was covered in tarmac.
+In 1963 the seating capacity was doubled by an extension providing new aisles, gallery and porch.
+The church was consecrated in 2008.

 Architect: Not established